-The Knights of Columbus is the world's largest Catholic family fraternal service organization with 1.8 million members.
-It provides members and their families with volunteer opportunities in service to the Catholic Church, their communities, families, and young people.
+The Knights of Columbus is the world's largest Catholic family fraternal service organization with 1.6 million members.
+It provides members and their families with volunteer opportunities in service to the Catholic Church, their communities, families and young people.

 Any Third Degree member in good standing, one year after the anniversary of his First Degree, is eligible for membership in the Fourth Degree.
 The primary purpose of the Fourth Degree is to foster the spirit of patriotism by promoting responsible citizenship and a love of and loyalty to the Knights' respective countries through active membership in local Fourth Degree groups (called "assemblies").
 Certain members of the Fourth Degree serve as honor guards at civic and religious functions, an activity that has brought worldwide recognition to the Knights of Columbus.

 The Ladies Auxiliary's main function is to SUPPORT the men and the council.
-They do this primarily by providing help at events, cooking for events, and providing monetary help.
+They do this primarily by providing help at events, cooking for events and providing monetary help.
+They also generally do help with setting up and beautifying the hall for events.

 Under the guidance of Christian Brother Barnabas McDonald (1865-1929), the first Columbian Squires circle was instituted in 1925.
 Membership in the Squires is for Catholic boys between the ages of 12 and 17.
 Squires' activities are many, varying from spiritual to active service for the Church and community.
 Each circle elects officer members from their own rank, teaching skills of leadership and responsibility.